Follow Us Online

 Keeping Your Home Secure in a Technological World

-It is a common misconception that all thieves are brainless halfwits who are easily led by quick cash for drugs.
-I’m not going to dismiss this, in some cases it is true, however, with the continuing deterioration of the economy, overall crime is going to double and there will be some indivudals who will be desperate enough to turn to a new found life in crime.
-The sooner you accept this as a reality, the sooner you will realize that these new criminals are more evolved from your everyday petty thief.
-They will be patient and take their time by researching the best possible way to hit a residence in order to bypass getting caught.
+With the continuing deterioration of the economy and unemployment numbers going through the roof, overall crime will continue to increase.
+To some, desperate times call for desperate measures; and some may feel a life of crime is their only alternative.
+These new found criminals will be more cunning that your run-of-the-mill petty thief.
+They will be patient and research the best possible way to hit a residence in order to bypass getting caught.
 That being said, you need to be ready for it and do some research of your own to stay ahead of the game.
 To beat these criminals, you have to let yourself begin to think like a criminal.

-On the other hand, iPhone also has a app that works in conjunction with an external monitoring service and helps you check your home security system while away from the home, send commands from a computer or cell phone, even manage lighting and thermostat controls remotely.
+We are quickly losing our right to privacy thanks to today’s technologies, and we have to find a way to beat them at their own game.
+You can find apps online to better protect your privacy and information seen on the great wide web.
+For instance, iPhone has a app that works in conjunction with an external monitoring service and helps you check your home security system while away from the home, send commands from a computer or cell phone, even manage lighting and thermostat controls remotely.
 Home security systems integrated with Alarm.com will keep you updated on what you want to know about the security of your property while you’re away with email or text message alerts when specific sensors are activated.
 The cost varies depending on what feature you add to your customized alarm system.

 Some home owners are fighting back and using cameras installed on their computers as a video surveillance system to monitor their home.
 All you need is your PC, a webcam or IP camera, and advanced surveillance software like the popular WebCam Monitor.
 Ensure that you position web cams strategically in hidden areas, and place the computer that is monitoring the locations in a hidden spot so the criminals do not walk off with the computer.

-To further protect your home consider adding some additional home security layers, and using plants to secure the home.
+To further protect your home consider adding some additional home security layers, and using plants.
 In addition, reinforcing the barriers that keep intruders out is a great way to begin protecting the home.
 In the book, How to Survive The End of The World as we Know It, the author, James Wesley, Rawles lists some examples on how to have a defensible advantage from criminals.
 Although, this article lists some of these examples, it is highly recommended that you read the book.
 The following is a constructive list of items you can consider:

 • Reinforced doors and locks.